-As a relatively new discipline, information security does not necessarily have an established reporting structure.
-Because InfoSec generally emerged from IT, the majority of CISOs today report into the CIO.
+Because InfoSec generally emerged from IT, the majority of CISOs today report into a technical function.
+See the chart below which features first party

 However, the CISO organization has many different possible anchor points and thus many paths to the successful protection of information and information assets.
 CISO reporting structures depend on many factors, including organizational history, circumstance,